EanNewton/Tevo-Flash/README.md

 It seems that all documentation and information, or any traces of this printer existing, have been getting purged from the internet.
-This is an archived version of the original Tevo (now known as Homers3D) repo, last updated by them on [March 21, 2019](https://github.com/Homers3D/Tevo-Flash/commit/7e24371cc1dde4f2631f8f89d1f4a2798fc264eb).
-I have made no changes to it, this is purely for the sake of preservation, please fork as you see fit.
+This is an archived version of the original Tevo (rebranded as Homers3D, and now to TevoUP) repo, last updated by them on [March 21, 2019](https://github.com/Homers3D/Tevo-Flash/commit/7e24371cc1dde4f2631f8f89d1f4a2798fc264eb).

+**I have made no changes to the original repo except** to also upload a PDF copy of the user manual which seems to have also been removed from the internet.
+This is purely for the sake of preservation, please fork as you see fit.
+Note that [the link in the About section](https://www.tevo.cn/products/3d-printers/tevo-flash/) 404's, I have checked Wayback Machine, Google, Bing, Yandex, Archive.is, Baidu, Yahoo, and 360 Search but sadly none of them had archived the page -- if you have a copy please contact me.

 ---